Ellis2781/Vintrixity/README.md

 # Vintrixity

-Status: Very Early Alpha, experimental
+Status: Very Early Alpha, experimental, the build system should be somewhat working

 Vintrixity is an open source, linux based operating system that attempts to be as simple, clean, and efficient as possible.